Unhappy with Your Credit Score? Here's How to Fix It!

 Why is This Important?

-Your Credit Score will determine if you are a risk to lenders and it will affect the interest rates that you pay on any loan that you’re applying for.
-If you have a “Poor” – “Fair” score, and are looking at securing a mortgage, you may not qualify through a bank or Credit Union.
-You may have to go with a B-Lender or even a Private Lender, where you’re looking at interest rates 3-6% higher than a traditional A-Lender.
+Your credit score will determine if you are a risk to lenders and it will affect the interest rates you pay on any loans you applying for.
+If you have a “poor” or “fair” credit score, and are looking at securing a mortgage, you may not qualify through a bank or credit union.
+You may have to go with a B-grade lender or even a private lender, where you’re looking at interest rates 3-6% higher than a traditional A-lender.Your Credit Score is one of the metrics that we track in our Coaching program, and if you can believe it, we’ve helped our average coaching client increase their credit score by 21 points over a 6-month period.

 How Can I Increase My Credit Score?

-1. Payment History: this is the most important factor in your credit score, and it makes up to 35% of it.
+1. Payment History: This is the most crucial factor in your credit score, and it makes up to 35% of it.
 Creditors want to know that you’re going to pay back the money you are asking to borrow from them, so they will look at what your payment history has been like from previous consumer debts.
 ALWAYS make your payments on time and make the full (or at least minimum amount owed) payment each time.

-2. Amounts Owed: this makes up about 30% of your overall score, so it’s an important one.
-How much you already owe on your debt vehicles will really matter to a lender.
-Try to keep your credit utilization rate less than 35% of your available amount, and don’t max out all of your available debt vehicles.
-If you use a lot of your available credit on your debts, lenders see you as a great risk EVEN if you pay your balance off in full by the due date.
+2. Amounts Owed: This makes up about 30% of your overall score, so it’s an important one.
+Try to keep your credit utilization rate less than 35% of your available amount, and don’t max out all your available debt options.
+If you use a lot of your available credit on your debts, lenders see you as a greater risk, EVEN if you pay your balance off in full by the due date.
+For example, if you have a credit limit of $10,000, you should not carry a balance of more than $3,500.

-2. New Credit Applications or Credit Checks: every time you apply for more credit, your score will be affected, so try to limit hard inquiries.
+4. New Credit Applications or Credit Checks: Every time you apply for more credit, your score will be affected, so try to limit hard inquiries.
 There is a difference between a soft credit check (checking your credit score) and a hard credit check (looking for more credit).
 Every time you do a hard credit check, your credit score will be lowered.
 This takes place when you apply for a mortgage, loan or credit card.

 Leave a reply